 Introductory course in the appreciation and history of art.
 Covers painting, sculpture, architecture and other arts.
 Instruction in analysis of art works such as topics of color, theory and perspective.
 Subjects include the pyramids, the Parthenon, the medieval cathedral, Leonardo, Michelangelo, Rembrandt, and contemporary art.
-Satisfies General Education AC requirements.
+NOTE: Plus 1 hour TBA.
+Satisfies General Education AC, FS requirement.

 Introduces both art majors and non-art majors to the concepts and processes of the medium of drawing.
 Theoretical, critical and historical issues of art making addressed through regular group critiques and visual presentations of both historical and contemporary art work.
 Emphasizes perceptual drawing with still life and figure work.
 Art fee of $100 assessed by Art Department.
 Satisfies General Education AE requirement.